-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located within an external meter box.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a suite with low level WC, wash hand basin and shower cabinet.
-The bathroom comprises a suite with low level WC, wash hand basin and bath.
-There are sink units within the kitchen and one of the attic floor bedrooms.
+Sanitary fittings in the bathroom comprise a white suite of WC, wash hand basin and corner jacuzzi bath with mixer shower over.
+A white WC and wash hand basin are installed in the cloakroom.
+There are sink units within the kitchen and utility room.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas heating boiler located in a cupboard within the dining room.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
-This is fixed to a hot water storage tank also located within the dining room cupboard.
+There is a "Worcester" floor mounted gas heating boiler in the kitchen.
+This serves water filled radiators throughout the property and also provides domestic hot water.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains sewerage system.

-Fire, Smoke and Burglar Alarms
+Drainage is assumed to be to the main public sewerage system.
+Fire, Smoke and Burglar Alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms installed.
+There are smoke alarms within the property.
+Smoke alarms are not tested as part of a Home Report and I am unable to confirm if these are inter-linked to comply with the legislation.
+Purchasers should satisfy themselves in this regard.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any Additional Limits to Inspection
+Any Additional Limits to Inspection The property was occupied, fully furnished and all floors were covered.
+Floor coverings restricted my inspection of flooring whilst the size and positioning of furnishings restricted my inspection of some internal walls.
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
+Floor coverings have not been moved.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
+My inspection of the roof covering was restricted from ground level and some parts were not visible.
+I was not able to inspect the sub floor area or the roof space.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was occupied, fully furnished and all floors were covered.
-Floor coverings restricted my inspection of flooring.

-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void areas were restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatches/door.

-My inspection of the roof covering was restricted from

-ground level and some parts were not visible.

-I was not able to inspect the sub floor area.

-Concealed areas beneath and around bath/shower trays were not visible.
-Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
+Concealed areas beneath and around sanitary fittings were not visible.
+Due to the presence of water, there is an inherent risk of leakage and resultant damage to concealed areas which may only become apparent when